hynek/svcs/README.md

 <!-- end-pypi -->

-## Low-Level Core API
+## Low-Level API

-You're unlikely to use the core API directly, but knowing what's happening underneath is good to dispel any concerns about magic.
+You will probably use some framework integration and not the low-level API directly, but knowing what's happening underneath is good to dispel any concerns about magic.

-*svcs* has two essential concepts:
+*svcs* has two core concepts: `Registry`s and `Container`s that have different life cycles and responsibilities.

 ### Registries